 - $50 PCC Bookstore gift card the first term you participate in the program.

 When and where are the classes offered?

 Project DEgree admits students fall and winter terms and the learning community coursework lasts two quarters.
-Project DEgree classes are located only at the SE Center at Portland Community College.
+Project DEgree classes are located only at the SE Campus at Portland Community College.
 After completing Project DEgree classes, students are free to take classes at any of the Portland Community College campuses.
 The Faculty Mentor helps students plan out their specific class schedule and provides ongoing support.

 - Complete College Placement Tests: Take the PCC college placement test in reading, writing and math.
 The testing dates and information on preparing for the tests are available online.
 Bring photo identification when you take the test.

 - Submit an application to the program.
 Applications can be found in Mt.
 Scott Hall, Room 106 or on-line at pcc.edu/prepare/developmental project-degree/.
 Be sure to complete the essay questions.

 - Make an appointment for an interview with the Faculty Mentor.

 - After you are notified that you have been accepted into the program, the Faculty Mentor will help you to enroll in classes.

 For best consideration, please apply to the program as soon as you take your placement test.